vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshop.rst

     NAME                   NAMESPACE              WORKSHOP               IMAGE                                             URL
     lab-k8s-fundamentals   lab-k8s-fundamentals   lab-k8s-fundamentals   quay.io/eduk8s-labs/lab-k8s-fundamentals:master   https://github.com/eduk8s-labs/lab-k8s-fundamentals

-Additional fields give the name of the workshop environment, the namespace created for the workshop environment, the name of the workshop the environment was created from.
+Additional fields give the name of the workshop environment, the namespace created for the workshop environment, and the name of the workshop the environment was created from.

 Requesting a workshop instance
 ------------------------------

 To request a workshop instance, a custom resource of type ``WorkshopRequest`` needs to be created.

 This is a namespaced resource allowing who can create them to be delegated using role based access controls.
 Further, in order to be able to request an instance of a specific workshop, you need to know the secret token specified in the description of the workshop environment.
-If necessary, raising of requests against a specific workshop environment can also be constrained to set namespaces on top of any defined RBAC rules.
+If necessary, raising of requests against a specific workshop environment can also be constrained to a set namespaces on top of any defined RBAC rules.

 For the sample workshop, run in the context of an appropriate namespace::